 On the Day of the Test

 The NCLEX-RN is an examination, and there is a very high possibility that the examinee will feel nervous and anxious during the day of the test.
-While some nerves and anxiety are expected and even considered normal, this should be managed so that it does not affect how a person will perform on the exam.
+While some nerves and anxiety are expected and even considered normal, this should not affect how a person will perform on the exam.
 Below are a few tips for managing it.

 1. Dress appropriately.
 The testing center does not allow an examinee to wear scarves, bonnets, hats, or even gloves.
 Coats and jackets are also not allowed, and these are asked to be left outside the testing room.
 It is advised that an examinee wears comfortable clothing during the test.

 2. Be at the testing center 30 minutes ahead of time.
-The test is given on time and if an examinee arrives more than 30 minutes behind the schedule, the exam is forfeited and the examinee needs to register for a new exam and pay necessary fees.
+The test is given on time, and if an examinee arrives more than 30 minutes behind schedule, the exam is forfeited.
+The examinee needs to register for a new exam and pay the necessary fees.

 3. Be prepared to have biometrics taken.
 Before being ushered into the exam room, biometric information would be taken from the examinee, such as photographs, fingerprints, signatures, and even palm vein scans.

-4. Get seated at the examination room.
+4. Get seated in the examination room.
 After all preliminary steps are taken, the examinee is taken to the exam room.
-Materials such as pen and paper or a note board may be given to help to make notes during the test.
+Materials such as pen and paper or a note board may help take notes during the test.
 These materials are returned after the test is finished.

 5. Ensure adequate time and pacing during the exam.
-It is advised that the examinee keeps in mind that the test has a maximum time limit and therefore the nurse should set a pace accordingly so that the exam time does not run out.
-It should also be remembered that the computer adaptive testing does not allow the examinee to return to previous questions so it is vital that all answers that are entered be the final answer for an item.
+It is advised that the examinee keeps in mind that the test has a maximum time limit, and therefore the nurse should set a pace accordingly so that the exam time does not run out.
+It should also be remembered that computer-adaptive testing does not allow the examinee to return to previous questions.
+Hence, it is vital that all answers that are entered be the final answer for an item.